 The date shown above indicates when I last updated the remarks below or elsewhere in my HP.
 The new postings are in the boards under Discussion.
 Please click Discussion under MENU on the left to see recent postings there.
 "What's new" is not serving the purpose it used to.
 What would have been placed there are now placed in the "General Remarks" board under discussion.
 The Discussion boards have been reorganized recently.
 When you see a new date above, you can check Discussion to see which board(s) contain(s) (a) new posting(s).
 For each board there, you see the date of the most recent posting(s).

-I have been working on my book project for some time, and have not updated this website for a while.
+I have been working on my book project for some time, and have not updated this website for a long while.